-The data normalization process takes place at the very beginning of your experience with Libring, mainly during the trial.
+The data normalization process takes place at the very beginning of your experience with Libring, mainly during the trial period.
 However, normalization is an ongoing process, as you want to make sure that you are constantly retrieving meaningful data to your business.
 Although it may seem tricky sometimes, it’s good to remember that translating data into an organized list, getting rid of invalid records and standardizing naming conventions will make your life much easier.

 5. Set rules to help normalize incoming data

-Use the 4 custom columns to add extra useful information to your data so you can extract more insights.
-By adding info like “Rewarded ”, “Priority Number”, “Position of your ads,” etc. you are able to use this info in the filtering option and on the PivotTable reports more easily.
+Use the 4 custom columns to add extra information to your data to extract deeper insights.
+By adding more info at the normalization stage, you are opening the door for the use of this info in the filtering option of other features and on the Pivot Table for easier reports.

-7. No need to normalize Geo/Country info
+7. No need to normalize Geo | Country info

-Libring deals with Geo/Country normalization internally so you don’t need to worry about it.
+Libring deals with Geo/Country data normalization internally so you don’t need to worry about it.
 It doesn’t matter the way this information is formatted.
 Our smart data collection structure will organize everything automatically for you.

 8. Remember to apply our Smart Filters

 Our Smart Filters enable you to easily spot any empty cells, cells with original names, cells that have been normalized with a rule, and cells that have been manually changed.
 You can refer to the Dimension Tokens within Libring Edge to go even more granular in your filtering.